-- Increased use of e-learning to enhance the educational experience of on- and off-campus learners.
+increased use of e-learning to enhance the educational experience of on- and off-campus learners.
 Successes include blended and flipped delivery of courses, which allow in-class time to be used more effectively.
-Massive Open Online Courses (MOOCs) such as Dino 101 and Understanding Video Games, which broaden the reach of the U of A, also form an integral part of online and blended variants offered for credit for U of A students. - Continued growth of Community Service-Learning, a program which has grown nearly seven-fold since introduced 10 years ago, widening its scope into a greater variety of disciplines and degree programs on U of A campuses. - Meeting increased student demand for programming with flexible delivery options, such as online master's, PhDs, and for continuing professional development programs delivered off-campus in communities closer to students' home locations (e.g., Library and Information Sciences, Native Studies, Nursing) - Approval by ministry and/or university governance of a number of academic program proposals including the Sustainable Agriculture major in the Bachelor of Science in Environmental and Conservation Sciences program, the Bachelor of Kinesiology (name change from former Bachelor of Physical Education and significant changes to majors), the Master of Arts in Gender and Social Justice Studies, the embedded certificate in Research (Biological Sciences), the embedded certificate in Data Science, and others.
+Massive open online courses (MOOCs) such as Dino 101 and Understanding Video Games, which broaden the reach of the U of A, also form an integral part of online and blended variants offered for credit for U of A students.

+- continued growth of the Community Service-Learning Program, which has grown nearly sevenfold since introduced 10 years ago, widening its scope into a greater variety of disciplines and degree programs on U of A campuses. - meeting increased student demand for programming with flexible delivery options, such as online master's, PhD, and continuing professional development programs delivered off-campus in communities closer to students' home locations (e.g., programs available through the School of Library and Information Studies and the faculties of native studies and nursing) - approval by ministry and university governance of a number of academic program proposals, including the sustainable agriculture major in the bachelor of science in environmental and conservation sciences program, the bachelor of kinesiology (name change from former bachelor of physical education and significant changes to majors), the master of arts in gender and social justice studies, the embedded certificate in research (biological sciences), the embedded certificate in data science, and others.